khonsulabs/bonsaidb-www/content/blog/2022-05-22-durable-writes.md

 it was a little faster but was still very slow.

 The rest of this post explores everything I've learned since then.
-Since this a summary, let's end with the **tl;dr: Reading data from BonsaiDb is still very efficient, but due to mistakes in benchmarking, writes are quite slow for workflows that insert or update a lot of data in a single collection.
+Since this a summary, let me end with a **tl;dr: Reading data from BonsaiDb is still very efficient, but due to mistakes in benchmarking, writes are quite slow for workflows that insert or update a lot of data in a single collection.
 I am still excited and motivated to build BonsaiDb, but I am currently uncertain whether I